 Some terms and conditions may allow you to make copies, for example documents made available under an ‘open access’ licence such as Creative Commons.

 If you do use material obtained from the internet you should acknowledge the source including the URL information.

 Make sure you do not link to websites that contain third-party copyright material that is used without permission and infringes copyright, e.g. illegally copied textbooks, movies or music.

-Yes – it is permitted to communicate these materials in Blackboard or an iLecture.
+Yes.
+It is permitted to communicate these materials in Blackboard or in an iLecture.
 However you will need to comply with any terms and conditions attached to the Creative Commons licence.
 Most open access licences require attribution of the source.
 Other conditions include NC non-commercial use, ND no derivative works (you cannot adapt the content) and SA share alike (you may use the content but you must make it available under a similar Creative Commons licence).